timmothy0/Wutong/README.md

 2.how to deal with unbalanced data

-3.adjusting threshold works!(But I didn't do that...)
+3.adjusting threshold works!(but I didn't do that...)

 4.stacking feature learned from kaggle